 Only true network protection is TLS with client-based certificates.
-All other are good or good enough to hide the data.
+All others are good or good enough to hide the data.
 Quark Engine is not an exception.
-Neither of options are safe from MITM, except the first one.
-So, the question is "why we implemented encryption?".
+Neither of the options are safe from MITM, except the first one.
+So, the question is "why did we implemented encryption?".

 In the beginning of TCP/IP networks, first hub network devices were used, which will send data packets to every connected device making network sniffing easy from any place.
 Later, network switches were introduced which can be divided into cheap ones and expensive ones.
 Depending on how much money you invested, makes a difference how data travels through your internal network and how it can be sniffed.

 No matter what kind of switch you are using, imagine that the server computer which is running your service is infected with network sniffing malware.
 So, data is stolen from data destination location, and there is no network switch or technology that can protect you if data is not encrypted.

 All mentioned above is the reason why we implemented encryption on data - software layer, as an additional security measure.

 Imagine a user working on a web app, submitting screen data with sensitive information as credit card numbers and CVC codes, or passwords or just personal data.
 What if an app server for an example is running in some cloud network and data itself is protected only with an entry point proxy?
 When data passes behind a proxy server, it is not encrypted any more.
 Imagine automated web logging which tracks every request.
 What will be inside network logs?